 - University of Amsterdam

-- Professor of Philosophy and Structural Chair of Metaphysics
+- Professor of Philosophy and Structural Chair of Logic and Metaphysics

 - Affiliation During NDIAS Fellowship: University of Aberdeen